danavitski/PARIS_STILT_footprints/README.md

     - the option to --calc-sum: this option controls whether the influence fields are summed over all timesteps of each STILT simulation, and therefore whether single-timestep footprints are returned or not.
     - the option to define --ens-mem-num: this option controls how many times a STILT simulation is ran for (i.e. how many ensemble members are used).
 This is useful if you want to quantify the uncertainty in the STILT simulations caused by the stochastic and turbulent effects on the particles (i.e. the atmospheric transport itself).
 This also appends the footprint output name with the current ensemble member number, so that the footprints are not overwritten.
 By default, this option is switched off.

-   The submit script loops over each station (row) in the user-defined stationfile and runs the <setup_multi.sh> script for each of these stations, which creates the neccessary (station-specific) run and output directories, and will occupy each run directory with the setting files neccessary to run STILT (<LANDUSE.ASC>; <ROUGLEN.ASC>; <ASCDATA.CFG>; and <runhymodelc.bat>), which are created in the <setup.sh> script that comes with the "default" installment of STILT (see <STILT_README.md>).
+   The submit script loops over each station (row) in the user-defined stationfile and runs the <setup_multi.sh> script for each of these stations, which creates the neccessary (station-specific) run and output directories, and will occupy each run directory with the configuration files neccessary to run STILT (i.e. <LANDUSE.ASC>; <ROUGLEN.ASC>; <ASCDATA.CFG>; and <runhymodelc.bat>), which are created in the <setup.sh> script that comes with the "default" installment of STILT (see <STILT_README.md>).
 The script copies these files from source directory, which by default is <stilt_hysplit/bdyfiles>.

    After the neccessary directories have been initialized and the STILT-specific run parameters have been set, the submit script will run STILT for each station in the stationfile.
 Before the job is taken out of the SLURM queue, the simulations for each station should be finished first.

 2. the setStiltParam.r script, which is used to set some neccessary STILT parameters that are not set in the STILT configuration file
    This script sets some important parameters that are not set in the submit script, namely:
+   - the type of meteorological input data fed into STILT (by default 'ECmetF' for ECMWF forecast data)
    - the name of localization and footprint files created by STILT (by default '.RData' and 'footprint_{station}_{timestamp}.nc' respectively).
    - some other turbulence and mixing layer parameters that I left mostly to their default values, but can be changed if needed.
    - some options to set up a version of STILT that uses an online calculation with externally provided fluxes (e.g. VPRM fluxes for the biosphere or EDGAR fluxes for the anthroposphere).
 This is not used in the current version of STILT, but might be useful in the future.